-On the other hand, if you had a bug in the accounting software that caused all of the data to become corrupted every 1,000th time the data was saved, that would be a huge impact, but very low frequency.
+If you had a bug in the accounting software that caused all of the data to become corrupted every 1,000th time the data was saved, that would be a huge impact, but very low frequency

 The reason I define software testing in this way is because—as any tester will tell you—you can never find all the bugs or defects in a piece of software and you can never test every possible input into the software.
 (For any non-trivial application.)

 So, the idea is not to find every single possible thing that is or can go wrong, or even to verify the software against a spec—as some people like to define software testing—because both are impossible.

 (Oh, also if you ever find a complete spec for any application in your experience as a software developer, let me know.)

 Instead, the focus and main idea behind software testing is to reduce the risk that the customer is greatly impacted in a negative manner when using the software.